 Four-year letterman

-Finished his career at PH with 1,235 points
+Finished career at PH with 1,235 points

 AAU All-American in 1990